victorqrt/mongo_pilot/README.md

     - `/<db>/<coll>/oid/<doc_oid>/update` (POST)
       Performs an update operation on the document corresponding to the specified ObjectId.
 The operation is to be specified as the `op` field of the payload.

+- Misc

+    - Passing the `?nocache` parameter to the query string will send back a response containing a `Cache-Control` header to avoid caching from your client when performing the same query multiple times.